Callender23/Software_Development_1/README.md

 and returns the time in millseconds for using single thread and multithreading.

 ## Analysis of program
-Multithreading is one thing that can definilty improve perfroamce when it comes to application in java.
-This However, can aslo be inefficnt if not use correctly.
+Multithreading is one thing that can improve performace when it comes to progamming in java.
+This However, can aslo be inefficient if not use correctly.
 Multuple factors should be consider when using multithreading.

 1. Size of elements: We want to make sure we have big sufficenlty large values to utlize multhreading.
 What is sufficiently large?
 When it comes to empirical runtime analysis the answer is, "it depends."
 For a function that is looking at string lengths, we might intuit that string lengths of 1, 10, and 20 aren't long enough to tell us anything meaningful about runtime.
 But a string of length 1,000,000,000 will be unreasonable to deal with if we're passing it to an O(2^n) function.